syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

  {% endhighlight%}

-N> For AutoGenerated columns the formatting can be applied by handling the [SfDataGrid.AutoGeneratingColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoGeneratingColumn_EV.html) event.
+N> For AutoGenerated columns formatting can be applied by handling the [SfDataGrid.AutoGeneratingColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoGeneratingColumn_EV.html) event.

 #### Formatting GridTextColumn with different culture

-To apply different [CultureInfo](https://developer.xamarin.com/api/type/System.Globalization.CultureInfo/) for the GridColumns, use the [GridColumn.CultureInfo](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~CultureInfo.html) property.
-Assign the format of the string to this property.
+To apply different [CultureInfo](https://developer.xamarin.com/api/type/System.Globalization.CultureInfo/) for GridColumns, use the [GridColumn.CultureInfo](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~CultureInfo.html) property.
+Assign format of the string to this property.
 Based on the type of the property the column is associated to format the value.
-You can use different `StringFormats` to customize the value displayed in the record cells.
+You can use different `StringFormats` to customize values displayed in the record cells.

 To apply different cultures for the GridColumns, follow the code example: